xzizka/argotest/README.md

 curl --cacert ${CACERT} --header "Authorization: Bearer ${TOKEN}" -X GET ${APISERVER}/api/v1/namespaces/kube-system/pods/
 ```
 No operation is allowed in the `kube-system` namespace.
 You will see error `403`.

+> It happened to me that there was an issue with the privileges.
+The workaround was change the resource in role definition to `secret` save it and then change it back to `pods`.
+Not sure why, but it works.